m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 - Collects continuous sets if LIDAR
 - The different btw LIDAR maps is used to calculate the movement of the autonomous vehicle
+  - *[OWN] I think this is implying ICP; as new LIDAR or camera data is received it is compared to the localization map and a measurement of the ego vehicles position is created by aligning the new data with the existing map.
+This measurement is then combined with other sensors to estimate ego motion and ultimately used to control the vehicle.*
-- The movement of the vehicle is based on the evolution of the LIDAR points
+- The movement of the vehicle is based on the evolution of the LIDAR points.

 #### **Occupancy grid map**